Intsights/sergeant/docs/worker/worker/work.md

-# Worker - work
+# work

-The `work` method is the method that should include our work login.
-This is where the task should be executed.
-The `task` input parameter should include all the information for the worker to perform its logic.
-Many worker methods pass and get the `task` object so they can function properly.
+In the `work` method, we should include our work logic.
+Here we will execute the task.
+It is recommended to include all the necessary information in the `task` input parameter so that the worker can perform its logic.
+It is necessary for worker methods to pass and receive the task object in order to function.

 ```python
 @dataclasses.dataclass